espocrm/ext-template/README.md

 ## Building

 After building, EspoCRM instance with installed extension will be available at `site` directory.

-You can access it with credentials:
+You will be able to access it with credentials:

 * Username: admin
 * Password: 1